 Finance through Food Delivery Service

 You don’t necessarily have to work in a restaurant to become a delivery driver.
 If you are 18 years old and above with a driver’s license, you can join food delivery services like DoorDash, UberEats, and GrubHub.
 And since more people are ordering food deliveries ever since the coronavirus outbreak, these companies are struggling with a shortage of delivery drivers.
-This might be a great time to offer food delivery services because of the sharp rise in demand.
+This might be a great time to work as a delivery driver because of the sharp rise in demand.

 Online platforms like UpWork and Fiverr enable college students to set up their freelance businesses and ask for their desired price structures.
 The best part about freelancing is the flexibility; you can take on projects according to your college curriculum.

 For instance, you can take a break from freelancing during your exams and resume later.
 Whether you’re good at graphic designing, logo creations, content creations, academic writing, voice-overs, or social media handling—you can do freelance work for about anything you’re proficient at and earn money.
 You can also freelance for TaskRabbit to help furniture moving, lifting of heavy objects, goods delivery, gardening, and furniture assembling.

 If you are great at sketching, painting, crocheting, jewelry making, designing apparel, or any other art and craft skill, don’t let it go to waste.

 You can set up your social media handle to sell your creations, or you can sign up with online platforms like Etsy to make more money out of your creations.
 Becoming a seller on Etsy is more profitable because it helps you target potential buyers instead of a mass market.
 If you’re good at designing logos, in particular, you can set up an online store on Zazzle or CafePress and sell logos for mugs, clothing, hats, bags, and more.